zwets/zwets.github.io/_posts/2016-01-06-static-sites-the-next-big-thing.md

 ---
 title: "Static sites the next big thing"
 layout: post
+excerpt: "Plus ça change ... static sites are all the hype."
 ---

 It says so in the email I just received.